sadafAsh/InheritanceConcept/README.md

  1.SINGLE INHERITANCE:
-          When a class inherits the another class.It is called Single inheritance.In 'single inheritance' package, 'Dog', the child class  inherits the 'Animal' the parent class.
+          When a class inherits the another class.It is called Single inheritance.In 'single inheritance' package, 'Parrot', the child class  inherits the 'Bird' the parent class.
 Dog class has all the features ,fields or methods of the Animal class.

 2. MULTILEVEL INHERITANCE: